How was this an accident

 - Several examples having to do with slang terms referencing homosexuality.

 - The Trope Namer is of course based on the word "gay", which once meant "happy, carefree, joyful".
-It started to take on its modern meaning in the 1930s, but continued to be used in its original sense throughout The Forties and The Fifties.
+It started to take on its modern meaning in the 1930s, but continued to be used in its original sense throughout The Forties and The Fifties (although frankly, the word was used so often, and so gratuitously, that one has to seriously wonder whether it all wasn't a case of Getting Crap Past the Radar).

 - "Queer" originally meant "strange or odd" and later came to refer to homosexuals, sometimes pejoratively and sometimes not.
 (Lately, this has been fluctuating as the cultural context shifts.)
 Nowadays, virtually no one uses the original meaning.

 - The word "faggot" used to mean bundles of wood—um, sticks—before becoming a pejorative term for homosexuals.
+In Britain, there is also a foodstuff called "faggots" which are a type of meatball.
 From the original term also came the word "fag," which, in Britain is a slang for cigarette but is basically considered "the other F-bomb" in the United States, which can lead to occasional unfortunate misunderstandings.

 - "Come out" is now short for "come out of the closet," which refers to telling others that you're gay.
 However, it was a custom for young women of noble or wealthy classes to "come out" formally into society, meaning they were eligible for marriage and otherwise treated as adult women.
 So in many things from the 1800s to about the 1930s, you'll hear talk over whether Miss Such-and-So has "come out", or references to a "coming-out party."